codemagic-ci-cd/codemagic-docs/content/integrations/pcloudy-integration.md

 weight: 9
 ---

-**pCloudy** is a cloud-based mobile testing platform that provides the ability test your apps on a wide-ranging list of real iOS and Android mobile devices and tablets
+**pCloudy** is a cloud-based mobile testing platform that provides the ability to test your apps on a wide-ranging list of real iOS and Android mobile devices and tablets.

 ## Create a pCloudy account